 Can I do it myself?

 Yes, of course.
-It exist millions of video tutorials on YouTube, or courses that you can buy.
+It exists millions of video tutorials on YouTube, or courses that you can buy.
 Many people maintain their own websites, just like many people change their own oil on their vehicle.
-But, that could be costing you more than you think.
+But that could cost you more than you think!

 Maintenance is about consistency.
 When you are not consistent and specific about when and how you update WordPress, you won’t have any record of what happened when, or who did what.
 If you make an impulse update to your website without following a proper procedure, you could easily break something on your site, and have no idea until it’s too late.

 - If you are not a surgeon, are you going to try removing someone’s appendix?

 - If you’re not a lawyer, are you going to try fighting a court battle alone?

 - If you’re not an auto mechanic, are you going to try fixing an engine on your own?

 So why would you try to fixing and maintaining your website if you are not a web professional?